Blacklisting: 2004 Venezuelan recall referendum

 After the 2004 Venezuelan recall referendum, ruling party deputy Luis Tascón published on his website a database of more than 2,400,000 Venezuelans who had signed the petition to recall President Hugo Chávez, together with their national identity card numbers (cédula).
 The list "made sectarianism official", and Venezuelans who signed against Chávez were denied jobs, benefits, and documents, and often subjected to harassment.
 Once the list was posted, Chávez, on a Venezolana de Televisión broadcast, encouraged use of the website to "verify illicit use of national identity cards".
 Roger Capella, Minister of Health declared that "those who signed against President Chávez would be fired because they are committing an act of terrorism".
 There was a public outcry, in particular by the organization Súmate, and because of reports that people who worked for the government were fired, denied work, or denied issuance of official documents because of their appearance on the list.
 In July 2004, access to the database under management of Comando Maisanta was granted to members of the "Batallones Bolivarianos de Internet (BBI)" (Internet Bolivarian Battalions), which previously had to register on Tascón's website to gain access under the strict requisite that they had not signed the petition for the referendum.

-Zionism

-Following the October 7 attacks, singers who posted their support for Israel on social media reportedly were blacklisted at venues where they typically performed.
-A professional gamer was barred from a competition for similar reasons.
-In Chicago, Jewish therapists who said they would treat a Zionist patient were added to a blacklist.
-British sociologist David Hirsh noted that Zionist academics “have not been able to publish, people were not able to do the things that you need to do in order to build a career in academia”.
-After having a scheduled lecture canceled, historian and sociologist Izabella Tabarovsky said that "as a former Soviet citizen she was 'deeply familiar' with this kind of silencing".